What are Slicers in Power BI?

 Slicers in power bi are very similar to what we use slicers in ms excel, slicers are used to filter out some specific data from a report, but these filters are visible in the data itself and using these slicers user can select any values they want to be displayed in the report.

-Slicers in excel are visual filters that enable us to see the summary only for the selected data sets.
-A slicer is an alternative way of filtering the data in the Power BI dashboard, with just click of the button we can filter the specific data easily.
+Slicers in Excel are visual filters that enable us to see the summary only for the selected data sets.
+A slicer is an alternative way of filtering the data in the Power BI dashboard.
+With just a click of the button, we can filter the specific data easily.

 How to Add Slicers Filter in Power BI?

 For example, look at the below image of the dashboard in Power BI.

 The above dashboard has many visuals with a summary of the entire data.

 To create this power bi dashboard, use the following excel data by downloading it.

 Now, if you want to see sales, COGS, and profit value for any specific product, we have many options on this dashboard.
 By adding the Power BI Slicer option, we will create one.